 In adults, chelation therapy may more rapidly decrease BLLs and relieve acute lead symptoms.
-Initiation of chelation is recommended for individuals with BLLs greater than 100 $\mu$ g/dL and should also be considered for levels between 80 and 100 $\mu$ g/dL in asymptomatic individuals and for symptomatic patients with BLLs between 50 and 80 $\mu$ g/dL.
-2,3-dimercaptosuccinic acid, succimer (DMSA) and calcium disodium ethylenediaminetetraacetate (CaEDTA) are commonly used chelating agents.
-Because treatment with CaEDTA is associated with significant adverse effects it must be administered in a hospital setting.
+Initiation of chelation is recommended for individuals with BLLs greater than 100 μ g/dL and should also be considered for levels between 80 and 100 μ g/dL in asymptomatic individuals and for symptomatic patients with BLLs between 50 and 80 μ g/dL.37 2,3-dimercaptosuccinic acid (DMSA), succimer, and calcium disodium ethylenediaminetetraacetate (CaEDTA) are commonly used chelating agents.
+Because treatment with CaEDTA is associated with significant adverse effects, it must be administered in a hospital setting.
 The risks and benefits of chelation therapy have not been fully characterized among pregnant women.
-There are eight case reports of successful use of chelation in pregnant women, all with BLL >45 $\mu$ g/dL.
-The CDC recommends considering the use of chelation when BLLs are above 45 $\mu$ g/dL.
-CaEDTA is considered pregnancy category B and DMSA is considered category C. Pregnant women undergoing chelation therapy should be managed by a physician who is experienced with lead intoxication during pregnancy.
+There are eight case reports of successful use of chelation therapy in pregnant women, all of whom had a BLL greater than 45 μ g/dL.38 The CDC recommends considering the use of chelation therapy when BLLs are greater than 45 μ g/dL.3 CaEDTA is considered pregnancy category B and DMSA is considered category C. Pregnant women undergoing chelation therapy should be managed by a clinician who is experienced with lead intoxication during pregnancy.